Parathyroid adenoma: Signs and symptoms

 The first signs of a parathyroid adenoma and the resulting primary hyperparathyroidism can include bone fractures and urinary calculi such as kidney stones.

 Often, a parathyroid adenoma is diagnosed by an incidental finding on blood tests that reveal high calcium levels.
 Patients may not be experiencing any noticeable symptoms but could be producing excessive amounts of calcium and eventually experience problems later in life if untreated.
 However, if symptomatic, patients can experience: pain or discomfort in the joints, muscles, and abdomen; depression and mood changes due to the hormonal imbalance.; constipation; exhaustion; and kidney damage.

 Genetics

 Parathyroid adenoma can be associated with overexpression of the cyclin D1 gene.
 It is also associated with multiple endocrine neoplasia (MEN).

 Diagnosis

 Hyperparathyroidism is confirmed by blood tests such as calcium and PTH levels.
-A specific test for parathyroid adenoma is sestamibi parathyroid scintigraphy, the sestamibi scan.
+A specific test for parathyroid adenoma is sestamibi parathyroid scintigraphy, often referred to as sestamibi scan or, more colloquially, MIBI scan.
 This nuclear imaging technique reveals the presence and location of pathological parathyroid tissue.
+In cases where 99mTc-sestamibi scintigraphy or SPECT delivers inconclusive results, other imaging modalities and tracers can be applied.
+For detection of multiple parathyroid adenomas, positron emission tomography (PET) using the radiopharmaceutical 68Ga-Trivehexin has demonstrated a higher detection rate (94.1%) than 99mTc-sestamibi imaging (58.8%).

 4DCT is used as second line investigation to diagnose parathyroid adenoma.
-In addition to the three dimensional imaging of a conventional CT scan, 4DCT provides imaging on the changes of iodinated contrast enhancement overtime and present them in a video format (from plain imaging to arterial to venous and delay phases).
+In addition to the three dimensional imaging of a conventional CT scan, 4DCT provides imaging on the changes of iodinated contrast enhancement over time and present them in a video format (from plain imaging to arterial to venous and delay phases).
 Parathyroid adenoma would show low density on non contrast image, with peak enhancement during the arterial phase, then slowly fade away until the delay phase.